worlddemocrats/academy/README.md

 - [**International Relations**](https://github.com/worlddemocrats/academy/blob/main/curricula/INTERNATIONAL_RELATIONS.md): This course provides a deep dive into global politics, international cooperation, and key issues like security and human rights.

-- **Law**: Gain a solid foundation in law, covering aspects like constitutional, criminal, contract, and international law, along with insights into legal reasoning and systems.

 - **Political Science**: Explore the world of governance, political theory, and processes, and understand the functioning of political systems and their impact on daily life.

+- [**Public Law**](https://github.com/worlddemocrats/academy/blob/main/curricula/PUBLIC_LAW.md): Explore core aspects of law including administrative, constitutional, international, and tax law.

 More curricula will be added in the future to expand the breadth of our academy.